cstamas/cstamas.org/content/blog/2024/09/add-new-maven-lifecycle.md

 public class P2InstallableUnitLifecycleMappingProvider extends LifecycleMappingProviderSupport {}
 ```

-And we add the following Java Properties file (to the same package where class above is):
+And we add the following Java Properties file to the same package where class above is.
+The "binary name" of
+the properties file should be `org/eclipse/tycho/maven/plugin/P2InstallableUnitLifecycleMappingProvider.properties`:

 ```
 validate=org.eclipse.tycho:tycho-packaging-plugin:${project.version}:build-qualifier,\